 Naming your event

 A good event name is paramount to grabbing people’s attention and, most importantly, making them remember it.
 Selecting a good name is the first step in building a valuable online presence for your Culture Days event.
 On average, 80% of potential Culture Days participants in your event will read the name, but only 20% of them will read the rest.
-It goes almost without saying that a good name is like a good newspaper headline, it gives out just enough information to grab your attention - and makes you want more.
+It goes almost without saying that a good name is like a good newspaper headline, it gives out just enough information to grab the reader’s attention - and makes them want more.
 The better the name, the better your odds of beating the averages!

 So, what defines a good event name?